 Renovation and construction projects often start with using a temporary containment system to separate sensitive, occupied areas from the work site.

 The ideal temporary containment system is easy to install and dismantle.
-Equally important for healthcare projects, the temporary walls, doors and accessories selected must inspire confidence among infection preventionists, facilities staff and general contractors that the system will eliminate the introduction of dust and pathogens to surrounding areas, so routine operations may continue without disruption.
-For healthcare and life science/biotech facilities, exceeding ICRA Class IV requirements is of critical importance.
+Equally important for healthcare projects, the temporary walls, doors, and accessories selected must inspire confidence among infection preventionists, facilities staff, and general contractors that the system will eliminate the introduction of dust and pathogens to surrounding areas so routine operations may continue without disruption.
+For healthcare and life science/biotech facilities, exceeding ICRA Class IV requirements is critical.

 There are many options for temporary containment.
 Below, you’ll see why RealWall™, LiteBarrier™ and FireblockWall™ are the most innovative temporary containment systems that outperform all other options available.

-- Reusable modular temporary containment has been one of the market’s fastest growing segments.
+- Reusable modular temporary containment has been one of the market’s fastest-growing segments.
 Modular systems are preferred because they are reusable and provide ongoing cost savings.
-There are three categories of modular systems: lightweight, sound attenuating, and reusable one-hour fire-rated.
+Modular systems have three categories: lightweight, sound attenuating, and reusable one-hour fire-rated.

 - Containment systems in the lightweight category are typically made of polycarbonate, which lacks durability, doesn’t blend into existing environments, and can be difficult to install.
 The exception is our LiteBarrier system, which features a slimmer-but-durable aluminum frame and fiberglass reinforced polymer panels.
 LiteBarrier was developed to be the most durable solution in the lightweight containment category.